 Now we discuss the behaviors of Davies points associated with second-order phase transitions in the charged 4D EGB black hole.

-The Davies points can be obtained from the solutions of the algebraic equation, $1/C_{q, \alpha}=0$, where $C_{q, \alpha}$ is the heat capacity with a fixed $q$ and $\alpha$, and divergent at the Davies points.
+The Davies points can be obtained from the solutions of the algebraic equation, $1/C_{q, \alpha}=0$, where $C_{q, \alpha}$, the heat capacity with a fixed $q$ and $\alpha$, is divergent at the Davies points.
 Here we write this heat capacity in its dimensionless form,

 and then obtain the master equation that determines the Davies points,